grinnellm/SpawnLocations/README.md

-# Pacific Herring spawn index locations
+# FIND Pacific Herring spawn index locations

 Display Pacific Herring spawn index locations around a point.
 For more information on Pafic Herring spawn data, contact Jaclyn Cleary, Matthew Grinnell, or Matt Thompson, DFO Science, Pacific Biological Station.
-For details on how to calculate the Pacific Herring spawn index, read the draft spawn index technical report.
+For details on how to calculate the Pacific Herring spawn index, read the (draft spawn index technical report).

 ## Notes